weinberg/Actor/README.txt

 Author: 		Joshua Weinberg
 Contact: 		jrwap@wwwrl.com
 Version: 		0.1 BETA
-License:		GNU Lesser General Public License (see LICENSE.txt)
+License:		GNU General Public License (see LICENSE.txt)
 Description: 	A library which allows recording and playback of minecraft players.
 				While intended primarily as a library for use in other plugins it does provide Bukkit commands for those who just want to play around.